These goat cheese recipes are the best way to eat the creamy, tangy cheese: from pasta to pizza, everything’s better with a little goat cheese.

 Goat cheese makes any pizza better, and this one is full of colorful (and dare I say, healthy) topping ingredients: peppers, tomatoes, red onion, and everyone’s favorite: the avocado!
 A thin layer of our easy homemade pizza sauce makes a savory base.
 Then add the kicker: dollops of creamy goat cheese.
 Sprinkled with strips of peppery fresh basil, it’s downright heavenly.

 One of our favorite goat cheese recipes is this pumpkin gnocchi bake!
 It’s got a savory pumpkin sauce made creamy with a little Greek yogurt.
 Doughy gnocchi pillows are baked in the sauce along with gooey goat cheese.
 It’s probably one of the coziest comfort foods we’ve baked up, and it consistently gets rave reviews!
-Last year we served this as a vegetarian Thanksgiving recipe and it very quickly disappeared.

 This is one of those goat cheese recipes for special occasions, but the effort is absolutely worth it.
 This sweet potato, goat cheese and lentil main dish is gooey, creamy, crispy, fresh, and earthy all at once.
 The goat cheese is not only crumbled over the top with black lentils, fresh thyme, and crunchy celery leaves, but it’s mixed into the inside of the sweet potato for a creamy, savory filling.